ethereum/hive/simulators/ethereum/engine/README.md

 ### Sync Tests:
 - Sync Client Post Merge: Launch a first client and verify that the transition to PoS occurs.
 Launch a second client and verify that it successfully syncs to the first client's chain.

+## Engine API Merge Tests:

+Test cases using multiple Proof of Work chains to test the client's behavior when the Terminal Total Difficulty is reached and the Engine API takes over.